homestyle corned beef with dilled cabbage

 Directions

-- Heat oven to 350°F. Place corned beef brisket and 2 cups water in Dutch oven.
+1. Pre heat oven to 350°F. Place corned beef brisket and 3 cups water in a large stock pot or Dutch oven, fat-side up.
 Bring just to a simmer; do not boil.
 Cover tightly and cook in 350°F oven 2-1/2 to 3-1/2 hours or until fork-tender.

 NUTRITION INFORMAITON